 Neighboring Countries of Switzerland

-Switzerland is a Central European country.
-North in Germany, Italy in the south, France in the west, Austria and Liechtenstein in the east.
+As seen in the political map of Switzerland, it is a landlocked Central European country that borders five countries: Germany in the north, Italy to the south, France in the west, and Austria and Liechtenstein to the east.

 Main Characteristics of Switzerland

-The country does not have a seashore.
-Alpine mountains occupy a large part of the country.
-After the Alps, the Jura Mountains occupy a part of the country.
+Alpine mountains occupy a large part of the country, and there is no seashore.
+The second-largest mountain range in the country is the Jura Mountains.
 Since it is a mountainous country, many bridges and tunnels are used in transportation.
-Even the tunnels penetrating the Alpine mountains are among the longest tunnels in the world.
+In fact, the tunnels penetrating the Alpine mountains are among the longest tunnels in the world.
 The 57 km long Gotthard Tunnel is the world’s longest railway tunnel.

 |Highest Point||Dufourspitze (Pointe Dufour) (4,634 m)|